 Who Does Mental Illness Affect?

 Now that the difference between mental health and mental illness has been established, it is important to know who is more likely to develop a mental health disorder.
 There is the main difference in the types of mental illness that can be found between genders.
 According to the American Psychological Association, women are much more likely to be burdened with anxiety and/or depression than of men.
 This type of mental struggle deals most often with internalized emotions which can leave the person feeling alone or depressed.
 Mental illness in men tends to take place in the form of antisocial disorders or the abuse of substances.
-This leads to externalized emotions, often in the form of aggression, impulsive decision making, and even coercive behaviour.
+This leads to externalized emotions, often in the form of aggression, impulsive decision-making, and even coercive behavior.

 Stressors Related to Women’s Mental Health

 As reported by Recovery Across Mental Health (RAMH), “women are more likely to have been treated for a mental health problem than men”.
-Twenty-nine per cent of women have been diagnosed with mental illness compared to seventeen per cent of men.
+Twenty-nine percent of women have been diagnosed with mental illness compared to seventeen percent of men.
 What is the reason for this?
 The answer often comes back to one simple word: stressors.

 What are stressors?
 A stressor is anything that causes stress within a person.
 This could be any force, action, situation, etc. Stress is important to the body.
 It helps us tic.
 However, when too much stress is introduced to our systems we can start to overload.

 Think of it like this.
 My laptop is able to store data, and lots of it.
 I have hundreds of pictures from vacations, files of old school papers saved, and plenty of plans for my next articles.
 They are all saved on my laptop’s hard drive just waiting to be reopened when I need them.
 This becomes a problem when my laptop’s storage is so full that it cannot load properly.
 I may sit for minutes at a time waiting for a program to open.
 To make the computer work correctly again I have to make more room.
 I either have to delete some files or upgrade my data store.